MahmoudSafian/Deep-Learning-for-Classification-and-Severity-Estimation-of-Coffee-Leaf-Biotic-Stress/README.md

 Deliverables:
-\n 1- a notebook code file in .mlx format
+1- a notebook code file in .mlx format
 2- a pdf presentation for the notebook code with the outputs 3- CSV file for the output